trinhlehainam/Isekaijitaku/ansible/services/forgejo-rootless/BACKUP.md

 # Forgejo Backup System

 This document describes the backup functionality for Forgejo and PostgreSQL databases in a Docker-based deployment.
-The backup system implements a best practice approach that ensures data consistency and reliability while minimizing service disruption.
+The system implements a hierarchical error handling approach that ensures data consistency, robust failure recovery, and minimal service disruption.

-## Backup Approach
+## Backup Architecture

-The backup process performs the following steps:
+The backup process employs a sophisticated error handling structure with the following key features:

+1. **Hierarchical Error Handling**: Three-level nested block/rescue structure (overall process → component process → individual tasks) that captures and tracks failures at each level.

+2. **Component Isolation**: Each backup component (Forgejo and PostgreSQL) executes in its own block with independent error handling, allowing one component to fail without affecting the execution of the other.

+3. **Handler-Based Service Restoration**: Uses Ansible handlers to ensure services are properly restarted after backup operations, even when failures occur.

+4. **Detailed Error Reporting**: Captures specific error information at each level and includes it in the backup report.

+5. **Resource Cleanup Guarantees**: Always sections ensure cleanup tasks execute regardless of success or failure.

+## Backup Process Flow

+The backup process follows these steps:

 1. Stops all Forgejo services to ensure data consistency
-2. Launches a dedicated Forgejo backup container that remains active only during the backup process
+2. Launches a dedicated Forgejo backup container that remains active during the backup process
-3. Runs the Forgejo dump command in the backup container, storing the backup in the container's volume-mounted directory
+3. Runs the Forgejo dump command in the backup container
 4. Backs up the PostgreSQL database using `pg_dump` with the custom format (-Fc)
-5. Copies the backup files from containers to the host system using direct Docker copy commands
+5. Copies the backup files from containers to the host system using Docker copy commands
-6. Cleans up the temporary backup container after copying backup files
+6. Performs cleanup of temporary files and containers
-7. Creates a backup report with component status information
+7. Creates a backup report with detailed component status and error information
 8. Restarts services (in standard mode) or leaves them stopped (in update mode)
 9. Verifies service health after restart